7 Practical Ways to Honor Your Parents

 If all the grandkids can’t be there, plan for some FaceTime conversation or a flower delivery that arrives when the presents are being opened.
 And just like when our children were in kindergarten and we took birthday cupcakes to their home room class, our parents would be happy to share a box of Tiff’s Treats or Austin Cake Balls with their bridge, bunco, Bible study or golf friends – in their honor, of course.

 Hard, yes.
 Time-consuming?
 Definitely.
 Important?
 Immensely.
-If your parents have each other to lean on, what a blessing!
+If your parents have each other to lean on, what a blessing.
 However, if one of your parents is arranging and attending medical appointments on her own, what would honor her more than for you to pick her up, Starbucks in hand, drive her to the appointment, fill out the paperwork, visit while you wait, and then talk about the results afterward?
-Not much can top the ways a parent feels honored when we take the time to do something unpleasant with them.
+Not much can top the ways a parent feels honored when we take the time to do something that they may be dreading doing on their own.

 Filling out the paperwork, scheduling follow-up exams, and remembering everything the doctor told your parent can be a little stressful for your mom or dad.
 Shouldering it with them is a huge way to show honor and compassion.